 Link Building Ideas

-Directories – as well as the big guys like Yahoo, Business.com and Dmoz.org find the niche directories that relate to your site.
-Google something like “keyword links” or “keyword resources” and take a look at the sites that come up.
+Finding directories related to your site is usually pretty easy.
+Just Google something like “keyword links” or “keyword resources” and take a look at the sites that come up.

 Some sites, especially the larger ones that can send a lot of traffic your way charge for listings, others will be free.